Urban-Analytics-Technology-Platform/Urban-Analytics-Technology-Platform.github.io/src/content/blogs/platform_v2.md

 Developed partly during Turing UA hackathon days, two exciting new "day-to-day" tools now make it easier to work with GeoJSON files:

 - [GeoJSON viewer](https://dabreegster.github.io/geojson-viewer): aiming to fill the gap between [geojson.io](https://geojson.io/) (missing features such as filtering, slow for large input) and QGIS (overpowered and hard to use), GeoJSON viewer empowers users with a fast viewer allowing them to filter and colour by attributes to spot real examples of features quickly.
 - [GeoDiffr](https://dabreegster.github.io/geodiffr): enabling users to compare two GeoJSON files and visually identify the differences between them.
-Example use cases include comparing the outputs of different routing algorithms or exploring how areas of interest have changed over time in OSM.
+Example use cases include comparing the outputs of different routing algorithms or exploring how areas of interest have changed over time in OpenStreetMap.

 #### Polygon widths